mscottsewell/Power-BI-D365-Sales/README.md

 - TDS - Based\Contoso Sales.pbit
 - TDS - Based\Contoso Sales - Customer.pbit *-Example of Direct Query*

-_Additionally, There are two solutions that allow you to load this into a Dynamics 365 Sales org in minutes. - Neither solution modifies existing data,schema,forms or views - but adds a single view to the account record.
+_Additionally, There are two solutions that allow you to load this into a Dynamics 365 Sales org in minutes. - Neither solution modifies existing data,schema,forms or views - but adds an app with all relevant entities for ease of exploration/demo.
 The managed version also allows you uninstall all components with a single click._
 - TDS - Based\ContosoSalesDemo_####.zip
 - TDS - Based\ContosoSalesDemo_####_managed.zip